cs544-wisc/s24/p5/README.md

 you'll need to do a little extra Python work to get this out as a single int for your answer.

+Answers of Q1, Q2 and Q3 should be the same.

 ## Part 2: Hive Data Warehouse

 #### `loans` table

 You have already added a `banks` table to Hive (using the command we shared with you).
 Now, write similar code `hdma-wi-2021.csv` into a table called `loans`.

-Note that `writeTable` will produce one or more Parquet files in `hdfs://nn:9000/user/hive/warehouse` (look back at how you created your Spark session to see this).

 Use
 [`bucketBy`](https://spark.apache.org/docs/3.1.1/api/python/reference/api/pyspark.sql.DataFrameWriter.bucketBy.html)
-with your `writeTable` call to create 8 buckets on column `county_code`.
+with your `saveAsTable` call to create 8 buckets on column `county_code`.
 This means that your written data will be broken into 8 buckets/groups, and all the rows will the same county will be in the same bucket/group.
 This will make some queries faster (for example, if you `GROUP BY` on `county_code`, Spark might be able to avoid shuffling/exchanging data across partitions/machines).

+**Extra:** Note that, `saveAsTable` will produce one or more Parquet files in `hdfs://nn:9000/user/hive/warehouse`.
+Look back at how you created your Spark session to see this.
+You can run `!hdfs dfs -ls hdfs://nn:9000/user/hive/warehouse/loans` to see the parquet files of `loans` table.

 #### Other views